greenelab/phenoplier/environment/README.md

     # export PHENOPLIER_MANUSCRIPT_DIR=/tmp/manuscript_dir
     ```

-1. Adjust other settings by modifying the file `../libs/settings.py`
+1. Adjust the root data directory, available computational resources, and other settings by modifying the
+file `../libs/settings.py`

 1. Download the data: